AnymouseProphet/SocialistHousing/README.md

 In reality running the command twice in succession should be sufficient but thrice does not hurt.

-The compiled result will be naned `SocialistHousing.pdf`.
+The compiled result will be named `SocialistHousing.pdf`.

 Base 35 Postscript Font Notes